dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 These will be used to train and evaluate our model in the next section.

 It took a few hours to meticulously label the images.
-The labeled images can be found in the `images/labeled/` folder in case you didn't want to label them as I did.
+The labeled images can be found in the `data/labeled/` folder in case you didn't want to label them as I did.

-### 🏃 Step 3: Modeling
+### 🌀 Modeling
 Once the labeling is done, we are now ready to start modeling.
 The modeling will be done in a `jupyter` notebook environment.